 - timely direction in designing and executing a well-planned law school research, selection and application strategy;

 - gathering and using accurate data on university alumni entering law school and the legal profession.

-Carnegie Mellon offers the opportunity for undergraduate students to pursue a University Student-Defined Major.
-(There are also opportunities to pursue a Student-Defined Major in some of the colleges [see relevant college section of the catalog]).
-For information and advice, interested students are encouraged to speak to the Associate Dean of their current home college or the college most relevant to the proposed course of study.
+Carnegie Mellon offers the opportunity for undergraduate students to pursue a Student Defined Major.
+Some colleges have specific processes for Student Defined Majors within their college (see relevant college section of the catalog).
+For information and advice, interested students are encouraged to speak to the associate dean of their current home college or the college most relevant to the proposed course of study.

-The requirements for successful completion of a University Student-Defined Major include a student proposal approved by an advisor, relevant college(s), and the Provost, and successful completion of the approved course of study.
+The requirements for successful completion of a Student Defined Major include a student proposal approved by an advisor, relevant college(s), the vice provost for education, and successful completion of the approved course of study.
 In brief:

-- Once approved by the faculty advisor, colleges, and the Provost's office, the student's major will be administered by the advisor and his/her progress tracked by the Dean's office of the “home college.”
-The “home college” will be responsible for monitoring the student's progress and reminding any collateral colleges of the approval of the student-defined major so that these colleges may insure the student's ability to enroll in the necessary courses.
+- Once approved by the faculty advisor, colleges, and the Provost's Office, the student's major will be administered by the advisor and their progress tracked by the dean's office of the “home college.”
+The “home college” will be responsible for monitoring the student's progress and reminding any collateral colleges of the approval of the Student Defined Major so that these colleges may insure the student's ability to enroll in the necessary courses.
 Upon successful completion of the course of study, the “home college” will be responsible for contacting all the relevant colleges and verifying the completion of the degree.
-Unless there are sufficient numbers of university student-defined majors in any graduation year, upon consultation with the “home college,” students may chose to receive the diploma in the most relevant department's ceremony.
+Upon consultation with the “home college", students may receive their diploma in the most relevant department's ceremony.

 Student-Taught Courses (StuCo)